phredreeq/firewall-log-analysis/README.md

 | 445 | SMB | 4 | High — ransomware target |
 | 80 | HTTP | 3 | Medium — web admin panel |

-This is not random scanning — this is deliberate targeting of remote access services.
+This is not random scanning, it is a deliberate targeting of remote access services.

 ### Finding 3 — High Block Ratio